What is a Business Plan?

 - Give a plan on how the company plans to combat the existing competition to gain and retain market share.

 - Describe the products that the company will offer for sale and its unique selling proposition.

-- List the different advertisement platforms that the business will use to get the message to customers.
+- List the different advertising platforms that the business will use to get its message to customers.

 - Describe how the business plans to price its products in a way that allows it to make a profit.